abhirami-22/abhirami-22/README.md

 ### Hi there, I'm Abhirami 👋
-🔭 Pursuing Integrated MCA.
+🔭 *Pursuing Integrated MCA.*

-🤞  Looking forward to working as a software developer.
+🤞  *Looking forward to working as a software developer.*

-👩‍💻 Familiar with C, C++, Python.
+👩‍💻 *Love coding in C, C++ and Python.*

-🌱 Currently learning to work with Laravel 8.
+🌱 *Currently learning to work with Laravel 8.*

-🤖 Interested in web development.
+🤖 *Interested in web development.*

 <!--
 **lionking2000/lionking2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.